Capacity And Fallback

 - eu-west-1b

-regions is the ordered list of AWS regions the broker considers when multiple regions are configured.
+regions is the ordered list of brokered AWS regions the coordinator considers.
 Single-region setups use aws.region and leave capacity.regions empty; multi-region setups list every region the broker may launch into.
+Regions are tried in order: when every candidate type in a region is rejected for a retryable reason, Crabbox advances to the next region.

 capacity: